 First, have each person spend some time privately responding to some of the prompts listed below.
 Then get together and capture your items on paper.
 You don’t have to answer every item and you may want to add your own ideas.
 Just use the following as a starting point.
 You can work your answers into linear lists or make creative drawings and images – whatever visual style you prefer.

 This process can serve as a scrapbook of the year’s memories and highlights.
 It can also provide guidance for the year ahead, as you reflect on the choices, priorities and actions during the year and what you want to change as you move forward.

 - Memorable moment with each of your family members

 - Most important accomplishment (personal – professional)

-- Most supportive person outside your immediate family and an example of what they did to support you
+- Most supportive person outside your immediate family and an example of what he/she did to support you

 - Favorite gathering (conference, party, etc. . .)

-- Most important contribution you made to someone else’s life
+- Most important contribution you made to move the world in the right direction

 - Most important thing you learned

 - Something that happened in the world that you find encouraging

 - Something you did to encourage someone who was struggling